Probe incompatibility in multiparameter noisy quantum metrology: Bounds on the total QFI

 \section{Bounds on the total QFI}

 In this section we study the total QFI of a collection of $\npar$ quantum channels (i.e. completely-positive trace-preserving maps) $\mathcal{E}_{x,\theta_x} (\rho)=\sum_{j=1}^{r_x} K_{x,j} \rho K^{\dag}_{x,j}$, labeled by $x=1\,\dots,\npar$, each with a dependence on a parameter of interest $\theta_x$.
 To ease the notation we will mostly suppress the label $x$ and identify the different channels only through their parameter $\theta_x$ as $\mathcal{E}_{\theta_x}$.
-Depending on the physical context, the resulting bounds will have applications either in the standard multiparameter estimation setting or the random sensing scenario.
+Depending on the physical context, the resulting bounds will have applications either in the standard multiparameter estimation setting or in the random sensing scenario.
 We consider channels that act on operators on the same input Hilbert space $\hilb$, but the outputs can have different dimensions.
 When needed we will use a shorthand notation for channels acting on pure states $\mathcal{E}(\ket{\psi})\equiv\mathcal{E}(|\psi\rangle\langle \psi|)$.

 In this section, we derive an attainable bound for a single use of the channel and an upper bound for generic strategies with $N$ uses of the channel.
 In Appendix~\ref{app:previous} we also show that some previously known results, including the bound of~\cite{Katariya2020b}, can be obtained within our approach.
 For practical applications it is crucial to note that all the bounds we derive (the single-use bound $\CQFI_{\vec{\w}}$~\eqref{eq:singleuseCEbound}, and the asymptotic channel bound $\CQFIbnd_{\vec{\w}}$~\eqref{eq:SQLbound}) can be computed with semidefinite programs (SDPs), similarly to their single-parameter counterparts \cite{Demkowicz-Dobrzanski2012,Koodynski2013,Demkowicz-Dobrzanski2017}; see Appendix~\ref{app:SDP}.
 A MATLAB implementation can be found in~\cite{githubrepo}.
+A summary of all the bounds derived in this paper is shown in Table~\ref{tab:bounds}.